 A posterior-anterior chest radiograph is used to detect chest abnormalities.
 Lesions may appear anywhere in the lungs and may differ in size, shape, density, and cavitation.
 These abnormalities may suggest TB, but cannot be used to definitively diagnose TB.
 However, a chest radiograph may be used to rule out the possibility of pulmonary TB in a person who has had a positive reaction to a TST or TB blood test and no symptoms of disease.

 The presence of acid-fast-bacilli (AFB) on a sputum smear or other specimen often indicates TB disease.
 Acid-fast microscopy is easy and quick, but it does not confirm a diagnosis of TB because some acid-fast-bacilli are not M. tuberculosis.
 Therefore, a culture is done on all initial samples to confirm the diagnosis.
 (However, a positive culture is not always necessary to begin or continue treatment for TB.)
 A positive culture for M. tuberculosis confirms the diagnosis of TB disease.
 Culture examinations should be completed on all specimens, regardless of AFB smear results.
-Laboratories should report positive results on smears and cultures within 24 hours by telephone or fax to the primary health care provider and to the state or local TB control program, as required by law.

 For all patients, the initial M. tuberculosis isolate should be tested for drug resistance.
 It is crucial to identify drug resistance as early as possible to ensure effective treatment.
 Drug susceptibility patterns should be repeated for patients who do not respond adequately to treatment or who have positive culture results despite 3 months of therapy.
 Susceptibility results from laboratories should be promptly reported to the primary health care provider and the state or local TB control program.